 Each of us feels anxious sometimes.
 We worry mostly about our families and other issues related to them.
-However, if you are worrying and feeling scared constantly to the point where your capacity to function and calm down is disrupted, you may have GAD or generalized anxiety disorder.
+However, you may have generalized anxiety disorder (GAD) or chronic anxiety if you constantly worry and feel scared to the point where your capacity to function and calm down is disrupted.

-GAD is a typical anxiety disorder described as having persistent and chronic worry, tension, and apprehension.
+Generalized anxiety disorder (GAD) is a typical anxiety disorder described as having persistent and chronic worry, tension, and apprehension.
 It is not the same as phobia, where your fears are related to a particular event or thing.
 The anxiety experienced in GAD is subtle but diffused – an overall feeling of discomfort or fright that engulfs your entire life.
-This form of anxiety is not as severe as a panic episode, but it lasts longer, making it hard for you to get a hold of a normal, peaceful life.
+This form of anxiety is not as severe as a panic episode or panic attack, but it lasts longer, making it hard for you to get a hold of a normal, peaceful life.
 GAD is physically and mentally draining.
 It exhausts you of your energy, it fatigues your body, and it impedes sleep.

 Below are more details about chronic anxiety that you should know.

-- Finding ways to deal with your triggers
+- Find ways to deal with your triggers

-- Practicing a regular meditation or mindfulness routine
+- Practice a regular meditation or mindfulness routine

 If you are suffering from chronic anxiety, you are constantly feeling restless, tense, or nervous, and you often have a sense of imminent danger or doom.
 Your heart rate is usually fast; you are almost always sweating, trembling, and hyperventilating.
 Finally, you often feel tired and have difficulty focusing because you are always thinking about your recent concerns.

 The first form of anxiety will disappear by itself.
 The second might not go away.
 Most individuals with anxiety never fully recover from their condition.
-But they can learn to control how they feel and tremendously decrease the extent of their anxiety by going through therapy and taking medications if necessary.
+But they can learn to control how they feel and tremendously decrease the extent of their anxiety by going through therapy, joining support groups, and taking medications if necessary.

-Individuals with a generalized anxiety disorder are chronic worriers who are tense and anxious almost always, and they don’t even know why.
-The anxiety that is associated with GAD frequently presents with physical indications such as stomach problems, fatigue, restlessness, and insomnia.
+Individuals with generalized anxiety disorder are chronic worriers who are tense and anxious almost always and don’t even know why.
+The anxiety associated with GAD frequently presents with physical symptoms such as stomach problems, fatigue, restlessness, and insomnia.

-To help you decrease the physical symptoms that you are experiencing because of your anxiety, you can start by taking time to exercise regularly.
+To help you decrease and relieve symptoms of anxiety that you are experiencing physically, you can start by exercising regularly.
 This lowers your stress levels and enhances your physical health.
 You should also try avoiding nicotine, caffeine, and alcohol, as these three could definitely worsen anxiety symptoms.
 Practicing relaxation strategies and trying to get enough sleep are also great ways to decrease your physical symptoms of anxiety.